pganalyze/pg_query/README.md

 This Ruby extension uses the actual PostgreSQL server source to parse SQL queries and return the internal PostgreSQL parsetree.

-In addition the extension allows you to normalize queries (replacing constant values with ?) and parse these normalized queries into a parsetree again.
+In addition the extension allows you to normalize queries (replacing constant values with $n) and parse these normalized queries into a parsetree again.

 When you build this extension, it builds parts of the PostgreSQL server source (see [libpg_query](https://github.com/pganalyze/libpg_query)), and then statically links it into this extension.

-This is slightly crazy, but is the only reliable way of parsing all valid PostgreSQL queries.
+This may seem like a lot of complexity, but is the only reliable way of parsing all valid PostgreSQL queries.

 You can find further examples and a longer rationale here: https://pganalyze.com/blog/parse-postgresql-queries-in-ruby.html